|

 Pros & Cons

-Light peels can combat signs of aging after a few sessions.
-In addition, light peels can treat mild signs of aging like fine lines, minimal discoloration, or other skin issues.
+In addition, light peels can treat mild signs of aging, such as fine lines, minimal discoloration, and other skin issues.

 Also, light peels can regulate oil production or treat mild forms of acne.